hnprashanth/amplify-demo-calorie-tracker/README.md

 #### Add Custom Attribute to Cognito

 In our app we have "Daily Calorie Limit" set to 1800 calories and we let user to edit this field.
 Like all our other data, this is not persisted and resets to 1800 on refresh losing edits.
 Cognito allows us to store such user related information and gives it to us when get current user.
-Change changeLimit function to update this data to cognito:
+First goto Cognito, select your user pool, attributes, click "Add Attribute" at the bottom, select type as number, give name as "calorie_limit", increase max-value to 5000 & add.
+Add changeLimit function to update this data to cognito:

 ```javascript
 changeLimit = () => {